Surat-96/Chat-MultipleDocuments/README.md

 # Chat-MultipleDocuments
-It is an LLM Project with Gemini LLM
+It is an LLM Project with Gemini LLM.
+It's my freelancing project